On representation varieties of 3-manifold groups: Representations of Coxeter groups and extended Coxeter groups

-3. It remains to show that this map is etale, i.e., is an isomorphism of analytic germs at every point.
+Below is a proof which assumes reader's familiarity with \cite{GM}, where the theory of controlling differential graded Lie algebras for various deformation problems was developed.

 In view of \cite[Theorem 6.8]{GM}, it suffices to verify that the differential graded Lie algebras controlling these germs are quasi-isomorphic.
 First, the Lie algebras of $G$ and $\t{G}$ are isomorphic under the covering $p$, which implies that the covering map $p$ induces an isomorphism

 Since the central subgroup $\Z_2$ of $\t\Ga$ is finite,